Andy-set-studio/personal-site-hylia/src/posts/keeping-it-simple-with-css-that-scales.md

 The _actual_ Hitchhiker’s Guide to the Galaxy is a sort of interactive encyclopaedia—well, interactive by 1979 standards...

 The thing that has always resonated with me about the encyclopaedia is on the cover it says: “Don’t Panic”.
-The phrase is used _sooo many times_ throughout the story, even when the context very much calls for panic.
+The phrase is used _so many times_ throughout the story, even when the context very much calls for panic.

 ![Don’t panic](https://res.cloudinary.com/andybelldesign/image/upload/c_scale,f_auto,w_1400/v1568725444/keeping-it-simple-with-css-that-scales/presentation.016_v2d0lc.png)

 I find myself really resonating with Ford Prefect, guiding Arthur Dent—a bumbling brit through the understandably mind-boggling adventure in space.
-Ford always approaches challenges in a calm, pragmatic way, just like the guide tells him to: “Don’t Panic” and I think that’s a takeaway for us too.
+Ford always approaches challenges in a calm, pragmatic way, just like the guide tells him to: “Don’t Panic”, and I think that’s a takeaway for us too.

 In fact, when Arthur first gets the book handed to him, he says:

 > “I like the cover...‘Don’t Panic’.
 It’s the first helpful or intelligible thing any-body’s said to me all day.“

 Right, anyway, I digress…“don’t panic”.
 It’s such good advice because when we panic, we make silly mistakes.
 Think about it: how many horrendous CSS hacks have you made when you’re up against-it in a project and you just needed to get it done.
-In fact, let’s have a show of hands of folks who slipped an `!important` into their code when up against it.

-See: a _lot_ of people do it and it’s because we’re panicking.
+A _lot_ of people do it and it’s because we’re panicking.
 The deadline is looming and there’s no time to work out why our CSS is borked, so we throw `!important` at it until it’s fixed.

 ![A Wonga advert with 3 old people puppets, sat next to each other](https://res.cloudinary.com/andybelldesign/image/upload/c_scale,f_auto,w_1400/v1568725444/keeping-it-simple-with-css-that-scales/presentation.019_ohpnnj.png)

 This is fine: we all do it, but what isn’t fine is technical debt.
 Often panic goes beyond a little hack here-and-there and escalates into something much more serious, like employing a CSS-in-JS framework, which is the equivalent of taking out a Wonga loan to pay of your house mortgage.
-Incredibly high interest technical debt, which frustratingly, the developers who took it out, only pay a bit off, because it’s mainly the user who takes the biggest hit, in terms of performance.

-And this boggles my mind when you consider what we have available to us with modern CSS.
+Incredibly high interest technical debt, which frustratingly, the developers who took it out, only pay a bit off, because that developer has probably already gone and got a new job.
+It’s mainly the user who takes the biggest hit, in terms of performance, and this boggles my mind when you consider what we have available to us with modern CSS.

 ### The current state of CSS